Context in Public Health for Underserved Communities: A Bayesian Approach to Online Restless Bandits: Extensions to More General State Spaces, Action Spaces, and Reward Functions

 \subsubsection{Responsible Data Usage}

 We provide additional details about data collection, usage and sharing.
-All assets used in the ARMMAN real data example of Section~\ref{sec:real_data_exp} and Appendix~\ref{sec:armman_imp_appendix}, such as the covariate information, the risk scores, and the distributional estimates generated from the risk scores, is owned by ARMMAN and only ARMMAN is allowed to share this information.
+All assets used in the ARMMAN real data example of Section~\ref{sec:real_data_exp} and Appendix~\ref{sec:armman_imp_appendix}, such as the covariate information, the risk scores, and the distributional estimates generated from the risk scores, are owned by ARMMAN and only ARMMAN is allowed to share this information.
 Beneficiaries for which their data was used to develop the data-driven simulator granted consent to have their anonymized data collected and used for research purposes, with the understanding that such data would not be released publicly.
 The data collection process, anonymization procedures, and potential use cases were carefully explained to the beneficiaries prior to soliciting their consent and collecting their data.
 All personally identifiable information about the beneficiaries was removed before sharing with the authors of this paper.

-We complied with all ARMMAN data exchange protocols, such as having read-access only to the anonymized data, restricted usage of the data for only our stated purpose (the analyses of Section~\ref{sec:real_data_exp} and Appendix~\ref{sec:appendix_armman}), and approval from ARMMAN's ethics review committee. }
+We, the authors, complied with all ARMMAN data privacy and ethics protocols in the use of the anonymized beneficiary data, such as having read-access only to the anonymized data, restricted usage of the data for only our stated purpose (the analyses of Section~\ref{sec:real_data_exp} and Appendix~\ref{sec:appendix_armman}), and approval from ARMMAN's ethics review committee.
+In accordance with ARMMAN's data privacy policy, the anonymized covariate information, risk scores, and all scripts used to generate the real data simulator cannot be made publicly available.
+However, the code, data, and instructions needed to reproduce the fully simulated results \rev{present in Section~\ref{sec:simulation_exp} and Appendix~\ref{sec:appendix_sim_only}} are available via our Github link, including all implementations of the methods under comparison which were used for our ARMMAN data-driven example. }